For if we live, we live for the Lord, or if we die, we die for the Lord; therefore whether we live or die, we are the Lord’s.

 You don’t have to fear tomorrow.

 You never fear death because you will see the Lord.

 You live above worry or anxiety because God takes care of His own.

-On your worst day or your best day, you are still the Lord’s.
+On your worst day and your best day, you are still the Lord’s.

-Nothing you did made you good enough for God to love you and make you His own.
+You were never good enough for God to love you and make you His own.
+There is nothing you can do to change His love for you.
 Praise the Lord for His grace that called you to Himself, gave you His name, and made you His child.